 Jesus withdrew with his disciples to the lake, and a large crowd from Galilee followed.
 When they heard about all he was doing, many people came to him from Judea, Jerusalem, Idumea, and the regions across the Jordan and around Tyre and Sidon.
 Because of the crowd he told his disciples to have a small boat ready for him, to keep the people from crowding him.
 For he had healed many, so that those with diseases were pushing forward to touch him.
 Whenever the impure spirits saw him, they fell down before him and cried out, “You are the Son of God.”
 But he gave them strict orders not to tell others about him. – Mark 3:7-12

 C.S.
 Lewis explored these “impure spirits” in a book called the Screwtape Letters.
 The book is a dialogue between tempters assigned to lead people away from God and the forgiveness He offers.
 This is rarely done in an obvious or overt way.
 The apprentice demons in this fictional account are given advice how to use all of our strengths and weaknesses to lead us away from God.
-Everything from a person signing out of tune in the next pew to tantalizing temptations for our souls.
-It seems there are both angels and demons at work in the spiritual realm in a battle for our souls and they know Jesus is their kryptonite.
+Everything from a person singing out of tune in the next pew at church to tantalizing moral temptations for our souls.
+It seems there are both angels and demons at work in the spiritual realm in a battle for our souls and the demons know Jesus is their kryptonite.
 It is not clear why Jesus wants them to be silent about His identity.
-Perhaps he wants faithful followers rather than scared people seeking salvation refuge rather than redemption.
+Perhaps he wants faithful followers rather than scared people seeking refuge rather than redemption.

 Prayer: God help us to break the mirror of our self-focus so we can see You and accept the grace You freely offer.